markusfisch/bots/README.md

   -A, --place-at X,Y[,D]:...  manually place players at given coordinates and
                               in given direction, either '^', '>', 'v' or '<'
-  -N, --non-exclusive         multiple players can occupy the same cell -v, --view-radius N         how many fields a player can see in every
+  -N, --non-exclusive         multiple players can occupy the same cell -Y, --translate-walls       translate '-' and '|' according to orientation -v, --view-radius N         how many fields a player can see in every
                               direction, default is 2 -G, --max-games N           maximum number of games, default is 1,